On this page, you’ll find information about what will make up the proposed legislation to recognise and protect NSW Aboriginal Languages. For more

 Possible areas for inclusion in the Strategic Plan could be:

-The Centre for First Languages of NSW will, in the first instance, be a business unit of Aboriginal Affairs, rather than a formal building or entity.
+The Centre for Aboriginal Languages of NSW will be a business unit of Aboriginal Affairs, rather than a formal building or entity.